Cheonggyecheon Stream

-Cheonggyecheon Stream is an 8.4 kilometer (5.2 mile) waterway and public space that runs from west to east through the heart of downtown Seoul.
+Cheonggyecheon Stream is an 8.4 km (5.2 mi) waterway and public space flowing through the heart of downtown Seoul from west to east.
 During the Joseon Dynasty, the stream was known as Gaecheon, meaning open stream.

 Refurbishment work became a national project during the reign of King Yeonjo, who ruled from 1724 to 1776.

-In July 2003, work began to remove the elevated highway and restore Cheonggyecheon to its original beauty.
-Work took over two years to complete which included pumping 120,000 tons of water back into the dry stream and restoring Gwangtonggyo Bridge and Supyogyo Bridge.
+Work took over two years to complete.
+The project included pumping 120,000 tons of water back into the dry stream and restoring Gwangtonggyo Bridge and Supyogyo Bridge.

-Cheonggyecheon Stream Hours
+Cheonggyecheon Stream Information

 Cheonggyecheon Stream can be accessed by multiple subway lines and subways stations.